havenpersona/title_generation/README.md

 ---------------------------------------

 ### Noise Filtering and Chronological Split
-To filter out noisy data as suggested in the section 3 of the paper, run the following code.
+To filter out noisy data, as suggested in the section 3 of the paper, run the following code.

 ```sh
 $ python preprocessing.py